simonprovost/scikit-longitudinal/paper/paper.md

 opportunities in
 machine learning.
 This paper introduces `Scikit-Longitudinal`, a Python library designed to address these challenges by providing a comprehensive set of tools for longitudinal data classification.
-Built to integrate with the popular `Scikit-Learn` library, `Scikit-Longitudinal` offers a robust solution for researchers and practitioners working with longitudinal datasets.
+Built to integrate with the popular `Scikit-learn` library, `Scikit-Longitudinal` offers a robust solution for researchers and practitioners working with longitudinal datasets.

 # Summary

-`Scikit-Longitudinal` is an open-source Python library that enhances machine learning for longitudinal data classification and integrates with the `Scikit-Learn` environment [@pedregosa2011scikit].
+`Scikit-Longitudinal`, also abbreviated `Sklong`, is an open-source Python library that enhances machine learning for longitudinal data classification and integrates with the `Scikit-learn` environment [@pedregosa2011scikit].

-Longitudinal data, which consists of repeated measurements of variables across time points (referred to as `waves` [@ribeiro2019mini]), is extensively utilised in fields such as medicine, and social sciences.
-Unlike standard tabular datasets, it contains temporal relationships that necessitate specialised processing [@kelloway2012longitudinal].
+Longitudinal data, which consists of repeated measurements of variables across time points (referred to as `waves` [@ribeiro2019mini]), is extensively utilised in fields such as medicine and social sciences.
+Unlike standard tabular datasets, longitudinal data contains temporal relationships that necessitate specialised processing [@kelloway2012longitudinal].

-`Scikit-Longitudinal` addresses this with a novel library that includes:
+`Sklong` addresses this with a novel library that includes:

 - **Data Preparation**: Utilities such as `LongitudinalDataset` for loading and structuring data, defining temporal feature groups, and other techniques.

-- **Data Transformation**: Methods to treat the temporal aspect of tabular data, by either (1) flattening the data into a static representation (i.e. ignoring time indices) for standard machine learning to be performed (e.g., `MarWavTimeMinus`, or `SepWav`), or (2) keeping the temporal structure (e.g., `MerWavTimePlus`), yet saving it for later use in longitudinal-data-aware `preprocessing` or `estimators` steps [@ribeiro2019mini].
+- **Data Transformation**: Methods to treat the temporal aspect of tabular data, by either (1) flattening the data into a static representation (i.e., ignoring time indices) for standard machine learning to be performed (e.g., `MarWavTimeMinus`, or `SepWav`), or (2) keeping the temporal structure (e.g., `MerWavTimePlus`), yet saving it for later use in longitudinal-data-aware `preprocessing` or `estimators` steps [@ribeiro2019mini].